HollyAutomation/Holly/readme.md

 - [ ] Configuration for parallel - different contexts? (link to caching...)
 - [ ] Fix inline snapshot
 - [ ] snapshot serializers
-- [ ] pick up config for use as an external package
 - [ ] ability to extend commands
 - [ ] Documentation
 - [ ] Code coverage collection